Ficool

 A slight hitch in my breath meant nothing.

-Except it happened everytime I saw him.
+Except it happened every time I saw him.

 And that was the problem.

-Today, I visited my boyfriend's dad alongside my boyfriend Christopher, for the fifth time in two months.
+Today, I visited my boyfriend's dad alongside my boyfriend, Christopher, for the fifth time in two months.
 I had to admit Chris absolutely adored his dad, and I couldn't blame him.

 It was just the two of them now.
-Chris's mom died during childbirth, or so he'd told me, and his dad had been alone ever since raising him on his own.
+Chris's mom died during childbirth, or so he'd told me, and his dad had been alone ever since, raising him on his own.

-Marshall was a really great dad.
-Chris went on non-stop about him everyday and I didn't blame him.
-Spending these few rare moments with Chris and his Dad had made me fully realize that Chris was one of the lucky guys in the world to land such a great man as a father.
+Spending these few rare moments with Chris and his dad had made me fully realize that Chris was one of the lucky guys in the world to land such a great man as a father.

 Chris and I were having dinner at the family home, waiting for his dad to return.
 Chris wanted to surprise him.